sharontherese/sharon-kabel/content/post/periti-longform/index.md

 **3) Human error and digital fragility**

+Perhaps because of the unprecedented size and scope of Vatican II, one may get the impression that record keeping was at times a bit slapdash.
+Given the errors in the AAS list of periti, one wonders if the list started with a harried monsignori running around with a clipboard asking for names.

+As I cross-referenced my AAS list with Father Weiser’s list of American periti (see References), I found several issues.

+* Fr.
+Weiser has **Martin J. Flynn**.
+The AAS list has **Martin G.** and **Martin F. Flynn**.
+Are they all right, all wrong, or all partly right?
+* I had partly confirmed peritus **Francis Hurt**, and assumed he was American as he co-authored works with American periti.
+However, he was not on Weiser’s list.
+I noodled around and found a **Franz Hurth**.
+Among other things, he was Karl Rahner’s professor and was involved with Casti Connubi.
+* I found a mistake I made: **Bernard Joseph Kelly** is the correct peritus, and I had cataloged **Bernard Matthew Kelly**, a Council Father and, later, apostate.
+* The peritus and Shroud of Turin expert **Edward Wuenschel**, CSSR: His name was mangled by the Vatican's list as **Eduardus Wuenackel**.
+Weiser included each peritus’ diocese in his list, which helped me untangle this mystery.
+* One almost-error was my own: I assumed Jean Danielou had been a peritus.
+Halfway through my project, I discovered a feud: Cardinal Alfredo Ottaviani had allegedly threatened to boycott the Council if Danielou became a peritus.
+According to my notes, Danielou was only a pre-Council peritus.

+I encountered so many odd things and typos in the AAS’s list that I decided to make my own table of all religious orders present at the Council, by all the most commonly used names.
+I’ve mentioned a few religious order naming issues already, but here are a few more:

+* **Paulus Goossens**, CICM: The one significant mention I found of Goossens lists him with 2 White Fathers.
+He himself is not a White Father, but the Vatican did misspell his order.
+* **Ianuarius a S. Corde Fernandez** is either a Servant of God or Venerable.
+The Vatican’s AAS list misspelled his order’s abbreviation - ORSA when it should be OAR.
+* **Gregorius Martinez de Antonana**: his order is CMF; the Vatican’s AAS list put down CFM.
+They made the same mistake with fellow CMF peritus **Antonius Peinador Navarro**, in addition to forgetting “Navarro.”
+One hates to point an accusing finger, but it is hard to ignore the trend of typos and manglings in the more unusual (less Italian, perhaps) names.
+* The order Diocesan Workers (_“Sac.
+Op.”_ in the AAS list) got maddeningly mixed up with Dominicans (_"OP"_) and priests (_"sacerdote"_, abbreviated as _sac._ in many results).
+* I relied almost entirely on Catholic-Hierarchy.org’s list of religious orders (in References below).
+There were a rare few orders I did not find there, such as the De La Salle Brothers.

 ![](/uploads/periti/errors1.png "Some errors in the Vatican's list")

 ![](/uploads/periti/errors2.png "Some more errors in the Vatican's list")